 Due to an ever-expanding list of daily political scandals, it is easy to miss the greater significance of a specific event.
 For instance, in February, the Trump administration announced its withdrawal from the foundational 1987 Intermediate-Range Nuclear Forces (INF) Treaty.
 The reason given for withdrawing from this landmark agreement was the Russian deploying of illegal land-based cruise missiles.

 Scholars note that it was the existence of a secure second-strike capability that helped ensure that the Cold War principle of mutually assured destruction was even possible.
 It was the fear of a retaliatory strike that prevented either superpower from launching nuclear weapons for approximately 45 years.
-Despite this, there were many close calls, dangerous crises, organizational mishaps, and accidents that could have escalated to a nuclear exchange had it not been for prudent decision-making and sheer luck.
+Despite this, there were many close calls, serious crises, organizational mishaps and accidents that could have escalated to a nuclear exchange had it not been for prudent decision-making and sheer luck.

 Despite climate change being widely recognized as a global threat, there is little discussion of how it can drive conflict and instability.
-In South Asia, there is no place that illustrates this better than Pakistan.
+In South Asia, no place that illustrates this better than Pakistan.
 While it often appears in the press, there is little coverage on the country’s vulnerability to climate change.
 This is especially concerning given Pakistan’s existing problems with floods, extremism, and access to drinking water.
-To understand the unique role climate change plays in the country, a good example to look to is the critical city of Karachi, home to 17 million people.
+To understand the unique role climate change plays in the country, an excellent example to look to is the critical city of Karachi, home to 17 million people.
 Given its location and susceptibility to coastline erosion, the city’s vulnerability to sea-level rises will only increase.
 And absent an environmental intervention in Karachi, the effects of climate change will continue to exacerbate the city’s already severe problems with water.
 Compounding this problem is the country’s projected population growth and existing issues of extremism.

 By stoking domestic instability, climate change has inadvertently contributed to an already dangerous arms race on the subcontinent.
 This escalation has led to many unsettling developments, including Pakistan’s recent deployment of tactical nukes.
 And while this advancement is dangerous, what is even more worrying is the reality that these issues are unlikely to stay confined to South Asia.
 With many of the problems that destabilize India and Pakistan’s relationship doing the same elsewhere, the world must reassess these emerging threats.
-Nuclear proliferation simply will not grind to a halt with a reversal of Trump-era policies.
-The US should instead recognize that the 21st century will need a superpower with an updated perspective on nuclear proliferation to preserve global deterrence and maintain stability.
+Nuclear proliferation will not grind to a halt with a reversal of Trump-era policies.
+The United States should instead recognize that the 21st century will need a superpower with an updated perspective on nuclear proliferation to preserve global deterrence and maintain stability.

 Jigar Khatri is a graduate of Rutgers University where he majored in finance and political science.
 In his spare time, he volunteers for the Citizens Climate Lobby.